Tolyatti: Sports

 Tolyatti is represented in almost every kind of team sports.
 Tolyatti's Lada-sponsored Ice Hockey Club broke the Moscow teams' domination of the game.
 The Lada women's football team has won the Russian championship several times — and the Lada women's handball team, who are the Russian and European Champions, is the core for Russian national women's handball.
-Men's football (FC Lada Togliatti and FC Togliatti), basketball, speedway and handball teams also take part in national championships.
+Men's football (FC Lada Togliatti), basketball and handball teams also take part in national championships.
 As for the traditional national sport of Russia, bandy, there is a team founded in 2013, TOAZ, which however only takes part in a recreational league.

+Mega-Lada Togliatti who race at the Anatoly Stepanov Stadium are a record 17-times champions of Russia.

 Parks and monuments

 Tolyatti has many parks, and many of these contain monuments of cultural, historical, and aesthetic interest.
 Examples include Victory Park with its Victory Monument and other monuments, Liberty Square with its Obelisk of Glory and other monuments, Central Park with its Mourning Angel (a memorial to victims of Soviet repression), large statue of Lenin, and other monuments, and other parks.

 And there are other monuments outside the parks.
 The City Duma has been energetic in creating or designating historical and cultural monuments, ranging from the colossal equestrian Tatishchev Monument to the tumbledown Repin House and a monument to a faithful dog, and many other types.